 If you have been consistently saying “I need a career change but don’t know what to do” then I may have something to share from my own experience.

 The first step to take while considering a change in career path is to decide on where to want to go next.
+Taking a career test based on the John Holland test will help you choose a career that will be personally fulfilling.
 This is a tough decision to make for most people but the answer lies on why you need a career change and what to intend to achieve.

 Below are a few tips and things that I would consider if I was in your position in 2022: